06/11/2017 - Preliminary Announcement - Already "In the Workshop", in the course of restoration & available to "pre-order"!

 If you are an acoustic blues player and wonder why that top line guitar you bought doesn't sound authentic when you play blues like those of Blind Blake, Blind Willie McTell, or Blind Lemon Jefferson, I can tell you why it doesn't and never will!
 All of those guys and many others from the 30s through to the 60s played Birch bodied guitars, some of them with Spruce tops, some all Birch, but it is the Birch which gives that unmistakable sound.
 No guitar made today, American or otherwise can give you that sound, for Delta and Country Blues!
 If you want a fully functioning, great sounding piece of American musical history, this is it - a really exceptional addition to any collection of Blues/Vintage Guitars.

 The components are essentially original....the only major departure is the purpose-made replacement bridge, we have individually made in Pau Ferro & fitted, to replace the original, which had completely split in two.
-The photos show the new bridge already glued in place, with the saddle-slit already routed, but awaiting bone saddle, again will be individually purpose-made, and the drilling of the four bridge pin holes, into which the original bridge pins will be fitted.
+A bone saddle, again individually purpose-made, has been installed, and following the drilling of the four bridge pin holes, the original bridge pins have been re-fitted.
 Remarkable how the bridge timber colour blends with the original "Faux-flame" finish!

 The general condition of the guitar & it's finish is really excellent for a vintage Stella of 55/60 years.
 The only other parts not original to this particular guitar, are the machineheads/tuners.
-The guitar arrived with mis-matched tuner fittings, one original 2-on-a-plate unit, with a little damage, and a pair of non-=original individual units.
+The guitar arrived with mis-matched tuner fittings, one original 2-on-a-plate unit, with a little damage, and a pair of non-original individual units.
 Over the years, when the opportunity has arisen, I have bought in original tuner sets from the Stella & Harmony guitars I specialise in for just this eventuality.
-So you see in the photos on of my stock sets of the exactly correct original tuners, loseley in place & to be fitted.
-Also tuner post bushings/ferrules will be have added... none were fitted originally.
+So you see it in the new photos of the complted guitar the exactly correct tuners, as originally fitted, which I have added from my stock of original/vintage parts.
+Also tuner post bushings/ferrules have been added... none were fitted originally.

-The guitar has been inspected in conjunction with the very experienced and highly respected professional luthier I work with, and all the restoration/repair work needed to restore the guitar to fully sound structural & playing condition will be completed, under his supervision, mainly in his workshop.
+The guitar has been inspected in conjunction with the very experienced and highly respected professional luthier I work with, and all the restoration/repair work needed to restore the guitar to fully sound structural & playing condition has been completed, under his supervision, mainly in his workshop.

 Cosmetically this is one of the smartest Stella Tenors I have seen....the guitar inevitably shows some edge wear, but otherwise exceptionally good for it's age, with fine lines visible from the repaired cracks, minor chips and scratches, and wear to the painted "bindings", and elsewhere from normal usage, as you would expect, but really minimal for a vintage Stella.
 I'm sure that you will agree that the photos show that it remains a smart and handsome vintage guitar.

 The original period & correct type machineheads/two-on-a-strip tuners, to be fitted, continue to look bright, only a little age-related discolouration, and work fine, & will be aided by the added ferrules.
-The original wooden nut remains, and if it remains sound & I can, I will hope to retain it, but should it need to be replaced, the replacement will be individually purpose-made in Ebony.
+The original dyed Maple wooden nut is sound and has been retained.

-There is only a very little play wear to the frets and fingerboard, on which I am doing a minor repair to a couple of small divots/nicks.
-As the fingerboard is really pretty straight, I am hoping that it wuill not be necessary to re-level & re-fret the fingerboard and that thus the original frets & painted dot position markers can be retaining.
-On others where we have re-levelled the fingerboard, the dots have been replaced with corresponding inlays.
+There is only a very little play wear to the frets and fingerboard, on which I have just done a minor overhaul/dressing work....it is not perfect, but very good for a near 60 year old guitar & perfectly playable.
+Signs of a couple of small nicks remain, but a couple of previous small divots have been removed, leaving the fingerboard level.
+Indeed, as the fingerboard was already really pretty straight, I did hope that it would not be necessary to re-level & re-fret the fingerboard and that thus the original frets & painted dot position markers could be retaining.
+This is in fact what has been completed with some local dressing work to the fingerboard, and a light stoning to the frets, followed by re-profiling & polishing.

-I will be expecting to set the guitar up with good 12th. fret action, around 2.75mm./3.25mm. which I think is ideal for a Stella tenor.
+I expect to set tenor guitars of this type up with a 12th. fret action of 2.75mm./3.25mm., which I think is ideal for a Stella tenor.....this is exactly where the guitar has ended up, so I am entirly happy with the outcome!
 The neck is necessarily very slim, with 1.25"/32mm. width nut, but with a proportionally deep profile, somewhere between a "D" shape and a gentle "V", making playing very comfortable.

 There is no case (although the guitar will be well packed and securely boxed for posting), but I do have the odd period case, and may be able to supply one of the type these guitars originally came in, or alternatively I may be able to supply it with a virtually unused Hiscox Liteflite hardshell case, with additional factory-fitted internal pads to accommodate the small Stella body size.
 These cases of course do offer much better protection, but even the smallest case produced by Hiscox does require a couple of their extra internal pads fitting, in order to hold the small guitar correctly.
 I will be happy to advise whether I can marry the guitar to a suitable case, at the time of purchase, and if so agree with you an inclusive price for Guitar + Case.